gopinathsjsu/individual-project-kaushikqr/README.md

-# Individual-project-cmpe202-kaushikqr

-# Student ID: 0017426955

-#### 1. Describe what is the primary problem you try to solve?

-Ans: The primary problem I'm trying to solve is how to determine whether a credit card is valid or not by comparing it to the various credit card types, such as Mastercard, Visa, American Express, and Discover, and using the credit card number to find the card issuer and the appropriate objects based on the type of card.

-#### 2. Describe what are the secondary problems you try to solve (if there are any)?

-Ans: Determining the appropriate design patterns to take into account is the secondary issue.
-Future additions of new credit classes for various credit card types.

-#### 3. Describe what design pattern(s) you use (use plain text and diagrams)?

-Ans: Design Patterns: Chain of Responsibility, Strategy

-#### Strategy Design Pattern:

-The Strategy Design Pattern enables dynamic behavior changes in an application based on a selected strategy at runtime.
-It allows for the creation of objects and strategies specific to different file types, adapting the application's behavior accordingly.

-I implemented Strategy Design Pattern to support multiple file formats in my application.
-I designed three interfaces - Reader, Writer, and CreditCardHandler - to handle different aspects of file processing and credit card handling.

-The Reader interface provides a common contract for classes that can read input files, and it includes a readFile method to handle the reading process based on the input file type.

-The CreditCardHandler interface defines a common structure for classes responsible for checking the credit card type of parsed input files.
-It includes a checkCreditType method that takes the parsed input file and determines if it belongs to any specific credit card type category.

-The Writer interface provides a common structure for classes responsible for writing data to different file formats.
-It includes a writeToFile method that takes an input of type OutputEntry (which represents the final output format) and writes the data to the expected file format.

-This design pattern enables runtime behavior swapping and follows the Open/Closed principle.
-It allows for the introduction of new strategies without affecting the client code, making it easy to accommodate new file formats without disrupting the existing code or design.

-#### Chain of Responsibility Design Pattern:

-When a request is issued by the client, it is received by the first handler in the chain.
-Each handler checks the request and decides whether to process it or pass it along the chain.
-If a handler decides not to process the request, it passes the request to the next handler in the chain.
-This process continues until the request is handled or the chain is exhausted.

-After parsing an XML, JSON, or CSV file, we need to validate its content to determine the credit card type among the four available types.

-We can utilize the Chain of Responsibility design pattern to validate the file against different credit card handlers.
-The validation process starts with the MasterCard handler.
-If the file does not match the criteria for MasterCard, it is passed on to the next credit card handler in the chain.
-This allows for flexible and extensible validation of the file against multiple credit card types.

-To facilitate the overall process, we introduce a main credit card handler that acts as a mediator.
-This handler receives the file and passes it to each individual credit card handler for validation.
-Each credit card handler implements the main handler and performs the necessary checks specific to its credit card type.
-This approach enables a centralized and organized validation process, allowing each handler to focus on its designated credit card type.

-#### 4. Describe the consequences of using this/these pattern(s)?

-##### Chain of Responsibility

-###### Advantages:

--> Decouples the sender of a request from its recipients.

--> The client is unaware of the chain structure and interacts with the chain through direct method calls.

--> The order of the chain can be easily modified or adjusted, and new handlers can be added or existing ones can be removed as needed.

-###### Disadvantages:

--> Debugging and observing the runtime characteristics of the chain can be challenging due to the dynamic nature of the pattern.
--> If the chain is not properly configured or there are gaps in the chain, it may lead to requests being ignored or not processed correctly.

-#### Strategy Design Pattern:

-###### Advantages:

--> The Strategy design pattern provides flexibility in adding new strategies as needed without impacting existing code.

--> It promotes code reusability.
-By encapsulating specific algorithms or behaviors into separate strategies, these strategies can be reused across different parts of the application.
-This eliminates the need for duplicating code or implementing similar logic multiple times, leading to cleaner and more maintainable code.

-###### Disadvantages:

--> Users of the Strategy design pattern should be aware of multiple strategies and understand the distinctions between them.

--> Having a large number of objects at the same time can become cumbersome and redundant in the Strategy design pattern.

-#### Class Diagram:

-#### How to Run the project:

-Run the App.java

-Enter the input file path: Input file path with extension

-Enter the output file path: Ouput file path with extension

-#### How to test Junit test?

-Click on run all tests to check JUnit testcases.
+##Kaushikq's Individual Project for CMPE202

+Student ID: 0017426955

+##1.
+Main Objective
+Answer: The primary challenge I aim to address is the validation of credit cards.
+This involves identifying the card type (e.g., Mastercard, Visa) by examining the card number and handling the relevant objects accordingly.

+##2.
+Secondary Objectives
+Answer: The secondary challenge involves deciding on suitable design patterns and accommodating future additions of credit classes for different card types.

+##3.
+Design Patterns Used
+Answer: Design Patterns Implemented: Chain of Responsibility, Strategy

+##Strategy Design Pattern:
+The Strategy Design Pattern allows dynamic behavior changes in the application at runtime.
+It supports multiple file formats by creating objects and strategies specific to each, adapting the application's behavior accordingly.

+I employed the Strategy Design Pattern to handle various file formats.
+Three interfaces - Reader, Writer, and CreditCardHandler - were designed to manage different aspects of file processing and credit card handling.

+Reader: Defines a common contract for classes that read input files, including a readFile method for reading based on the file type.
+CreditCardHandler: Establishes a common structure for classes responsible for checking credit card types, with a checkCreditType method for determining the card category.
+Writer: Provides a structure for classes responsible for writing data to different file formats, featuring a writeToFile method for handling the output format.
+This pattern enables runtime behavior swapping, adhering to the Open/Closed principle, and facilitates the addition of new strategies without affecting existing code.

+##Chain of Responsibility Design Pattern:
+The Chain of Responsibility pattern handles requests by passing them through a chain of handlers.
+Each handler decides whether to process the request or pass it along the chain.

+After parsing XML, JSON, or CSV files, validation is needed to determine the credit card type.
+The Chain of Responsibility pattern validates the file against different credit card handlers, starting with the MasterCard handler and passing it along the chain as needed.

+A main credit card handler acts as a mediator, receiving the file and passing it to individual credit card handlers for validation.
+This approach centralizes and organizes the validation process.

+##4.
+Consequences of Using Patterns
+Chain of Responsibility
+Advantages:
+Decouples the sender from recipients.
+Clients interact with the chain through direct method calls.
+Easily modify or adjust the chain order.
+Disadvantages:
+Debugging and observing runtime characteristics can be challenging.
+Improper chain configuration may lead to ignored or incorrectly processed requests.
+Strategy Design Pattern:
+Advantages:
+Flexibility in adding new strategies without impacting existing code.
+Promotes code reusability.
+Disadvantages:
+Users need to be aware of multiple strategies.
+Large numbers of objects may become cumbersome.
+Class Diagram:
+[Not provided]

+How to Run the Project:
+Run App.java

+Enter input file path: [Input file path with extension]

+Enter output file path: [Output file path with extension]

+How to Test Junit:
+Click on "run all tests" to check JUnit test cases.